Welcome to Our Blog Hiking Ontario's Bruce Trail

 Blogging the Bruce: a Decade later

 Writing about our time on the Bruce Trail is also unique among our blog postings and recounting given that it is not being written as we hike but almost 10 years later.
 While many aspects of our accounts will be familiar – time in nature, tracing the pathways, the photography, and the highlighting of birds – the fact is that this account has now been largely written and revised years after we first set out onto the Bruce Trail.
 In the time since we last had the privilege of walking the Bruce and exploring the Niagara Escarpment we have trekked a long long way.
-So our perspective and our writing is undoubtedly somewhat shaped and tempered by what has long since followed Nonetheless, the fact remains that our time on the Bruce Trail taught us a great deal about hiking, the outdoors, self sufficiency, and exploring Canada!
+So our perspective and our writing are undoubtedly somewhat shaped and tempered by what has long since followed Nonetheless, the fact remains that our time on the Bruce Trail taught us a great deal about hiking, the outdoors, self-sufficiency, and exploring Canada!

 We hope you enjoy our blog, our photographs, and the Bruce Trail as much as we still do!

-“Hiking, backpacking, and spending time in nature have an intrinsic pull on each of us that is fundamentally more fulfilling than the sounds of the city, the rush of traffic, and the time spent at a desk or in front of a computer....”
+“Hiking, backpacking, and spending time in nature has an intrinsic pull on each of us that is fundamentally more fulfilling than the sounds of the city, the rush of traffic, and the time spent at a desk or in front of a computer....”

 Sonya Richmond, Come Walk With Us